 A person can write or blog for a variety of reasons.
 Sometimes writing is a way of learning.
 As you think about something and put your thoughts into writing, it can help you work through an issue and clarify what you believe.
 The “God-centered vs. man-centered theology” posts have done that for me.
 Am I a Calvinist?
 No. However, I do hold a very high view of God, and have a heightened sense of human sinfulness.
 Many of the neo-reformed theologians deeply challenge me, and have greatly helped me progress in my spiritual life.

 In all of my posts, there is one aspect I’ve never been able to articulate quite as I’d like too.
 When I dwell on the greatness of God and on how deeply fallen and broken that I am in comparison, this does NOT make me feel “bad” or condemned or hopeless.
-(For some people it does seem to make them feel that way, yet for me it has the opposite affect!)
 When I see myself as the wretch that I am compared to God, it leaves me awestruck at His mercy and grace through the Cross.
 Amazing grace how sweet the sound that saved a wretch like me!
 God knows the worst about me and loves me anyway!
 This gives me a tremendous sense of relief and security and hope.

 I appreciate how Tim Keller summarizes the gospel in this quote:

 The Christian gospel is that I am so flawed that Jesus had to die for me, yet I am so loved and valued that Jesus was glad to die for me.
 This leads to deep humility and deep confidence at the same time.
 It undermines both swaggering and sniveling.
 I cannot feel superior to anyone, and yet I have nothing to prove to anyone.
 I do not think more of myself nor less of myself.
 Instead, I think of myself less.